-Life in 2016 is pretty good.
+Life in the 21st century is pretty good.
 You’re always connected to the internet, inside your home, and outside of it.
+You’re never disconnected.

 With your smartphone, you have the world at your fingertips.
 Sounds great, right?
 NOT.

 Most people don’t use technology but are rather used BY technology.

 Apps, games, videos, articles, commercials, TV-shows, are all designed to keep your attention.
 So without you knowing it, you waste countless of hours every single week.
 Your attention is all over the place, but not at the right place.

 “To be everywhere is to be nowhere.”